erenyusufduran/path/07-js-algorithms/05-data-structures/05-graphs/graphs.md

         1. Mark it as visited
         2. Add it to the result list
         3. Push all of its neighbors into the stack
 7. Return the result array.

+### Breadth First Traversal
+1. This function should accept a starting vertex
+2. Create a queue and place the starting vertex in it
+3. Create an array to store the nodes visited
+4. Create an object to store nodes visited
+5. Mark the starting vertex as visited
+6. Loop as long as there is anything in the queue
+7. Remove the first vertex from the queue and push it into the array that stores nodes visited
+8. Loop over each vertex in the adjacency list for the vertex you are visiting.
+9. If it is not inside the object that stores nodes visited, mark it as visited and enqueue that vertex